What is anxiety disorder? What are the main anxiety disorders?

 Anxiety disorders are commonly classified into the following categories.
 Click on each link for more information:

 There are several categories associated with anxiety disorder, each having their own specific causes and characteristics.
-While some of the symptoms associated with each category may be unique, the majority of anxiety symptoms are common to all types.
+While some of the symptoms associated with each category may be unique, the majority of anxiety symptoms and anxiety attack symptoms are common to all types.

 The National Institute of Mental Health lists the six main categories of anxiety disorder as: